Measurements of CO redshifts with Z-Spec for lensed submillimeter galaxies discovered in the H-ATLAS survey: GAS AND DUST PROPERTIES

 Except for SDP.17, we attribute all the submm flux density to the high redshift galaxy.
 The foreground lenses for the other galaxies in our sample have optical properties consistent with being quiescent elliptical galaxies, and are therefore unlikely to have a significant submm emission.
 We have attempted a decomposition of the SDP.17 SED, using the two measured redshifts and a wavelength-independent scaling factor for each of the two components.
 The $\chi^{2}$ value for the SED template fits is minimized when the observed flux density is split in half between the two components.
 This factor has been taken into account in Figure~\ref{seds} and in deriving the $L_{IR}$ for SDP.17a and SDP.17b, as listed in Table~\ref{tab:cont}.
 However, the large dust mass inferred for SDP.17a could be an indication that the SED decomposition between SDP.17a and SDP.17b overestimates the contribution of SDP.17a.

-We estimate the star formation rates for our galaxy sample using the conversion factor $SFR $($M_{\odot}$ yr$^{-1}$)=1.5$\times$10$^{-10}$($L_{IR}$/$L_{\odot}$) \citep{Solomon1997}.
+We estimate the star formation rates for our galaxy sample using the conversion factor $SFR $($M_{\odot}$ yr$^{-1}$)=1.5$\times$10$^{-10}$($L_{IR}$/$L_{\odot}$) \citep{Solomon2005}, similar to the \citet{Kennicutt1998b} relation for a continuous starburst with a Salpeter initial mass function (IMF).
 Since the selected galaxies are lensed by foreground objects with magnification factors $\sim$10 \citep{Negrello10}, the intrinsic IR and CO line luminosities will be $\sim$10 times lower than the direct conversion from the measured fluxes.
 SDP.81 and SDP.130 have magnification factors of 25 and 6, respectively, as derived from the best-fit lens model to the high-resolution sub-mm images available for these two objects \citep{Negrello10}.
 In Tables~\ref{tab:cont} and \ref{tab:sfr}, we left the quantities affected by gravitational lensing magnification unmodified, for reference, but the presence of this contribution is indicated by the letter $\mu$ in front.
 Based on model predictions \citep{negrello07}, a typical amplification factor of 10 can be applied to these values.
-Once corrected for magnification, the infrared luminosities and corresponding SFRs are those typical of Ultra Luminous Infrared Galaxies (ULIRGs).
+Once corrected for magnification, the infrared luminosities and corresponding SFRs are those typical of ULIRGs.